rcannood/GillespieSSA2/vignettes/decaying_dimer.md

 )
 ```

-Run simulations with the Direct method
+Run simulations with the Exact method

 ``` r
 set.seed(1)